VoIPGRID/opensips_exporter/README.md

 This exporter exposes OpenSIPS metrics for consumption by Prometheus using the Unix socket provided by OpenSIPS.
 It uses the
 OpenSIPS [Management Interface](http://www.opensips.org/Documentation/Interface-MI-2-4) to gather these statistics.
+It supports two protocols to communicate with the Management Interface `mi_datagram` for OpenSIPS versions up to 2.4.x and for OpenSIPS versions from 3.0 and higher it supports `mi_http` (JSON-RPC)

-Tested and developed against OpenSIPS versions 1.10 and 2.4, though this will probably work with all other versions as well.
+Tested and developed against OpenSIPS versions 1.10, 2.4, 3.0, 3.1 though this will probably work with all other versions as well.

 ## Status